Know Your Rights: Title IX for LGBTQ+ Families

 Under Title IX, schools…

-• Cannot separate, deny benefits to, or exclude a person on the basis of sexual orientation or gender identity;
+• Cannot separate, deny benefits to, or exclude a person on the basis of sexual orientation, gender identity, or sex characteristics;

-• Must investigate and resolve allegations of discrimination, harassment, bullying, or physical harm based on sexual orientation and gender identity;
+• Must investigate and resolve allegations of discrimination, harassment, bullying, or physical harm based on sexual orientation, gender identity, and sex characteristics;

 • Are required to take steps to protect students from harassment, bullying, physical harm, or discrimination